ycm-core/YouCompleteMe/README.md

 support.
 Since YCM continuously recompiles your file as you type, you'll get notified of errors and warnings in your file as fast as possible.

+Here are the various pieces of the diagnostic UI:

+- Icons in the Vim gutter on lines that have a diagnostic.
+- Regions of text related to diagnostics are highlighted (by default, a red wawy underline in `gvim` and a red background in `vim`).
+- Moving the cursor to a line with a diagnostic echoes the diagnostic text.
+- Vim's location list is automatically populated with diagnostic data (off by default, see options).

 The new diagnostics (if any) will be displayed the next time you press any key on the keyboard.
 So if you stop typing and just wait for the new diagnostics to come in, that _will not work_.
 You need to press some key for the GUI to update.